LettsArt is a British startup and the first secure, NFT enabled artist website platform.

 A technology startup with a seasoned team led by Philip Letts, a well known British internet entrepreneur, has launched an online platform for visual artists, including traditional and digital artists, photographers, filmmakers and designers, to flourish by selling their art directly to their supporters.

-LettsArt (www.lettsart.com) enables artists to set up their own simple, yet powerful online galleries in minutes and start selling their art directly to collectors, taking payment by bank card, credit card and cryptocurrency.
-They can sell both physical and digital art, the latter is NFT enabled, and artists enjoy some innovative authenticity, royalty management and series management tools.
+LettsArt (www.lettsart.com) enables artists to set up their own simple, yet powerful online galleries in minutes and start selling their art directly to collectors.
+They can take payment by bank card, credit card and cryptocurrency.
+Artists can sell both physical and digital art, the latter is NFT enabled.
+Further, they enjoy some innovative authenticity, royalty management and series management tools.

 Registering at LettsArt and setting up their own gallery is free, making it an attractive proposition for artists, who often struggle to find the right avenues to show and sell their art.
 LettsArt takes a commission for the art sold through their system.
 Equally, art collectors will benefit from direct artist sales and a more transparent and open market for exciting new art from around the world.